openvinotoolkit/openvino/docs/articles_en/get-started/install-openvino/install-openvino-docker-linux.rst

                  manually to install OpenVINO™ Runtime on Linux and Windows operating systems.

 This guide presents information on how to use a pre-built Docker image or create a new image manually, to install OpenVINO™ Runtime.
-The supported host operating systems for the Docker base image are:

-- Linux
-- Windows (WSL2)
-- macOS (CPU exectuion only)
+Full requirement listing is available on:
+:doc:`System Requirements Page <../../../about-openvino/release-notes-openvino/system-requirements>`

 You can get started easily with pre-built and published docker images, which are available at: